 Dark circles under the eyes can be really annoying as they can make you look less attractive.
 They usually appear under your lower eyelids and are commonly seen in adults.
 Often people do not understand the causes of dark circles, but they can make you look older than your actual age.
 In some people, these dark circles are worse, and getting rid of them is even more difficult.
 It mainly occurs when the area under the eye turns blackish due to constricted blood vessels.
-In simple words, it appears to be darker when compared with the rest of the skin.
+In other words, it has all the characteristics of being fuzzier than the rest of the skin.

 The ones who are more likely to develop dark circles or bags under their eye are as follows –